crypticpy/astigmatism-easy/README.md

 # AstigmatismEasy Theme

 A scientifically-optimized VS Code theme for developers with astigmatism and age-related vision decline.
-Available in both **Night** and **Daylight** versions to support your entire coding workflow.
-The Night version is specifically designed for coding in low-light environments, especially beneficial for those wearing prismatic neuro lens glasses, while the Daylight version provides enhanced visibility and comfort in brighter conditions.
+Available in **Night**, **Daylight**, and the new **Infrared** variant to support your entire coding workflow.
+The Night version is specifically designed for coding in low-light environments, especially beneficial for those wearing prismatic neuro lens glasses, the Daylight version provides enhanced visibility and comfort in brighter conditions, and the Infrared variant delivers an almost entirely red-shifted experience for ultra-low-light sessions.

 > _Screenshot omitted to keep the repository free of binary assets required by some contribution workflows._

-## 🌓 Daylight and Night Versions
+## 🌓 Theme Variants

-AstigmatismEasy now comes in two variants to support your entire coding workflow:
+AstigmatismEasy now comes in three variants to support your entire coding workflow:

 ### Night Theme
 Optimized for low-light environments, the Night theme preserves dark adaptation and minimizes halation effects that are particularly problematic for developers with astigmatism when working in the dark.
 It uses the original deep contrast and color calibrations ideal for minimal ambient light.

+### Infrared Theme (NEW)
+Designed for extremely low ambient light (think planetarium, observatory, or red-room conditions), the Infrared theme keeps the entire UI—chrome, diagnostics, and syntax—within carefully tuned reds, corals, and peaches.
+Key characteristics include:
+- Deeper oxblood background (`#140707`) with softened transparency to maintain OLED smoothness without producing hard edges.
+- Rose-beige body text (`#F2D6C9`) and a full syntax palette of crimson, salmon, and peach hues that stay legible without injecting blue light.
+- Diagnostics, terminal colors, and focus states recast in ember tones so the whole workspace remains red-shifted for long sessions without disrupting dark adaptation.

 ### Daylight Theme
 The Daylight theme adapts the core scientific principles for use in rooms with more ambient light while remaining a dark theme.
 It features: